 What is an uncontested divorce and how much does it cost?

 An uncontested divorce is one where both parties agree to obtain a divorce.
 This firm defines an uncontested divorce as one where all of the following occur:(1) All terms of the divorce are agreed to by the parties, (2) a waiver of service is signed and notarized by the client’s spouse, (3) a simple divorce decree with no custom-drafted provisions is approved by the client and the court, (4) the divorce decree is the only closing document prepared by the attorney, (5) the opposing party does not have an attorney act on their behalf, and (6) the only court appearance required is a prove-up hearing.
-If all of these terms apply and no children or property is involved, then the divorce can be accomplished for $3,500 plus court costs and expenses (roughly $1,800 total).
+If all of these terms apply and no children or property is involved, then we estimate the divorce can be accomplished for $5,500 including fees, court costs and expenses.

 Adding property or child custody provisions will add to the cost, but not significantly if the provisions are all agreed to and the parties use the standard language commonly found in Texas divorce decrees.